SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 **SPI pins**

-The SPI pins (SCK, MISO, MOSI) are default to the ICSP pins.
-But for some Boards, maybe the SPI pins are at D11~D13, if so you need to make some change to the PCBA.
-Take a look at the back of the PCBA, there're three pads, MOSI, MISO and SCK, they are default to A. You can change them to B if needed.
+The SPI pins (SCK, MISO, MOSI) are routed to the ICSP pins by default.
+But for some boards, the SPI pins are located at D11~D13. if this happens, you need make some change to the PCBA.
+Take a look at the backside of the PCBA, there're three pads, MOSI, MISO and SCK, they are connected to A by default.
+You can change them to B if needed.

 !!!note
-    For Arduino UNO, Arduino Mega, Arduino Leonardo and any others AVR based Arduino boards, default is working.
+    For Arduino UNO, Arduino Mega, Arduino Leonardo and any others AVR based Arduino boards, it works well by default setting.

 !!!warning
     Be careful when you are going to change SPI pins, it's easy to hurt yourself or the PCBA.